Nasosecco/rndsnd/README.md

 The goal is to rediscover your forgotten sample library, catalog it automatically via AI, and transform it into new soundscapes or samples ready for your DAW.

+#### Don't want to build from source?
+You can download the latest pre-compiled version from the Releases page.

 ## ✨ Key Features

 * **Integrated System Explorer:** Navigate internal and external hard drives directly from the app.